gamefootage/ben-kellys-personal-portfolio/README.md

 ## **Features**
 ### Existing Features
 - The site incorporates what is known as parallax scrolling.
 This is where elements are scrolling at different speeds to create a 3D effect.
-- The navigation bar is fixed at the top of the page, on screens smaller than 1200px it becomes a collapsible and has a burger icon to toggle it.
+- The navigation bar is fixed at the top of the page, on screens smaller than 1200px it becomes collapsable and has a burger icon to toggle it.
 - The "About" section uses 3 images at different points on the Z axis that, when hovered on, reveal paragraphs relevant to the photo of me.
 - The skill section has 4 buttons for different areas of skill I have (basketball, Gaelic football, rugby, and technology).
-When these buttons are pressed they display the information relevant to the subject, pressing ones deacivates the others.
+When these buttons are pressed they display the information relevant to the subject, pressing ones deactivates the others.
-- The work experience timeline shows all the jobs I've had and the period I worked them, when hovered on they reveal more information about the subsequent job.
+- The work experience timeline shows all the jobs I've had and the periods I worked in them, when hovered on they reveal more information about the subsequent job.
-- Lastly the fixed footer at the bottom has links to my [Facebook](https://www.facebook.com/ben.kelly.7509), [LinkedIn](https://www.linkedin.com/in/ben-kelly-a36b001b2/), [Instagram](https://www.instagram.com/benkelly___/), [GitHub](https://github.com/gamefootage), a ["mailto" link](mailto:benskelly10@gmail.com), a [WhatsApp link](https://wa.me/353852030033), and a [Google map link](https://goo.gl/maps/LJCFoNLXqws8qawE8) of Galway, Ireland.
+- Lastly the fixed footer at the bottom has links to my [Facebook](https://www.facebook.com/ben.kelly.7509), [LinkedIn](https://www.linkedin.com/in/ben-kelly-a36b001b2/), [Instagram](https://www.instagram.com/benkelly___/), [GitHub](https://github.com/gamefootage), a ["mailto" link](benskelly10@gmail.com), a [WhatsApp link](https://wa.me/353852030033), and a [Google map link](https://goo.gl/maps/LJCFoNLXqws8qawE8) of Galway, Ireland.

 ### Possible Future Features
 - Having a portfolio section of the site with all my future projects, with a demo of each and a link to each project as well.